ahmadbilaldev/WP-CT-Boilerplate/README.md

-# WordPress Custom Taxonomy boilerplate.
+# WordPress Custom Taxonomy Boilerplate.

 This is a WordPress Custom Taxonomy Plugin boilerplate.
 It makes creating custom taxonomies very easy and saves a lot of time.
 It is also properly documented to make it easier for you to customize it as per your needs.